-The revalidation model aligns to the four themes of the Code:
+The revalidation model aligns with the four themes of the Code:

-The RCNi, provided by the Royal College of Nursing (RCN), offers agency nurses access to online training and training articles, clinical articles, questionnaires and quizzes to test their knowledge.
-It also has an online portfolio where nurses can upload documents, evidence hours worked and CPD, ready to print and submit for revalidation.
+The RCNi, provided by the Royal College of Nursing (RCN), offers agency nurses access to online training and training articles, clinical articles, questionnaires, and quizzes to test their knowledge.
+It also has an online portfolio where nurses can upload documents, evidence of hours worked, and CPD, ready to print and submit for revalidation.
 Access to the RCNi Portfolio AND interactive learning resources are available outside of an RCNi journal subscription.